PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

       - add glossary item
   fill out connectedness
       - add glossary item
-  update the screenshot of the selection window
+  update the screenshot of the selection window with connectedness and bilateral symmetry
-      - wait until upcoming changes are implemented

 .. _sign_type_module: